antoniocapizzi95/sunlight-service-api/README.md

 ### GET /sunlight-one-year

-This endpoint returns the total number of daylight hours for a specific date and geographic location, for each month until the end of the year.
+This endpoint returns (in the response body) the total number of daylight hours for a specific date and geographic location, for each month until the end of the year.

 Query Parameters